vdaas/vald/docs/user-guides/configuration.md

 - `agent.ngt.distance_type`
 - `agent.ngt.object_type`

-Users should configure these parameters first for their use case.
+Users should configure these parameters first to fit to their use case.

 For further details, please read [NGT wiki][yj-ngt-wiki].